Infant Family Mental Health

 Key Process 1: A small group of eight Florida IMH leaders will go through the Michigan system to be Endorsed by MI-AIMH and they are our initial FAMIH Endorsement Team of Advisers, Portfolio Reviewers, and when appropriate, Exam Graders.
 This enables this first group (FAIMH’s Leadership Cohort) to experience the entire process with IMH Experts who have guided many others through the process and is the first step toward establishing the fidelity and integrity of the process.
 This process has begun and will be completed in 2018.

 Key Process 2: After the Leadership Cohort achieves their Michigan Endorsement in late 2018, they will then guide a larger second group through the entire process under FAIMH authority, with continuing consultation by the Michigan team for the Leadership Cohort.
 This second group will serve as the Advisers, Reviewers, and Exam Graders.
 Because our original Leadership Cohort was a small group, we are limited in how big this second group can be.
-A group of 30 professionals were identified and chosen to balance geography and other aspects of diversity relevant to our workforce.
+A group of 30 professionals were identified and chosen to balance geography and other aspects relevant to our workforce.
 By having the Leadership Cohort endorsed through Michigan, they provide the process for the next group in 2019, and we are able to build the FAIMH capacity to offer consistent quality and standards for the advising, reviewing, and grading that all applicants receive.
 Additionally, to avoid bias in the process, no one person can do the advising and reviewing for any single applicant as there is always a second reviewer before the determination is made.
 This is very important but serves as another constraint on how quickly we will be able to process the full Endorsement® steps in our first few groups.

 Key Process 3: The first pilot site to begin the system expansion: FAIMH and Hillsborough County join for efforts in how the expanding implementation can work.
 Note: As the system starts to flow, the process is: An individual will go to the FAIMH website, join or renew as needed, open their on-line Portfolio account to begin building their Portfolio by submitting transcripts, letters of reference; and begin documenting the experiences and trainings that they have had to complete all the requirements.
 To assist with questions during the application/portfolio development process, an Adviser who has already been Endorsed and trained to serve as an Adviser will be assigned.